 The time to think

 Apart from sitting in the hotel room at night with a glass of wine, it felt even more satisfying to be with my own self on the hilltop at Bir Billing.
 I, not even once, regretted that I came alone to this breathtaking place.
 It gave me the time to think about myself, my friends, family, and every other person around me in the city.
 I utilized the time to set goals and give thoughts to self-improvement.
 I felt surprised to see that the fear of loneliness, which I had before I had begun the trip, vanished in just one day.
 I spent the remaining three days at peace with myself and my surroundings recollecting the memories, I made during my travel.

-Traveling solo may feel daunting at times, especially for the females in India.
+Traveling solo in India may feel daunting at times, especially for female travellers.
 However, I tried to do the best homework possible and went ahead to go to a safe town in Himachal Pradesh.
 I cannot complain that the place was dreadful.
 Yes, I had to be vigilant, and I made sure that I kept someone posted about my whereabouts, but the feeling of being all by myself made me more poised than I ever was.